 What if I move abroad – does my credit score follow me to another country?

 You may want to get a copy of your Experian Credit Report to take with you when you go.
 You can show this to potential lenders, although it’s up to them whether they take the information into account.
+If you’re moving abroad it’s always a good idea to make sure you don’t leave behind debts, or make sure any monthly repayments are still made.

 Once you’ve built up a credit history in your new country, you should find it easier to get approved by companies as they’ll have enough information to assess you.